okiba-gang/okiba/packages/class-utils/README.md

-# Okiba / arrays
+# Okiba / class-utils
-Array utils for okiba js
+Utilities that operate on classes

 ### Installation
 ```
-npm i --save @okiba/arrays
+npm i --save @okiba/class-utils
 ```

-## arrayOrOne(arrayLike)
+## mixin(BaseClass, context, Arguments)

-Return the first element if it only contains one
+Mixes properties and methods from a class into a given `this` context